We think this movie stands out for:

 What parents need to know

 Parents need to know that Run the Race is a faith-based high school sports drama with heavy Christian messaging.
 It follows teen brothers who've endured a lot of hardship (including their mother's death) and are counting on a college athletic scholarship to escape poverty but find their dreams thwarted due to injury.
 The film is aimed at teens, and -- perhaps to feel authentic -- underage drinking is shown as acceptable and consequence-free.
+There's also background smoking.
 A teen romance is part of the story, but the only passion the two share is discussing God.
 There are scenes of threats and fighting, and (spoiler alert!) a key character dies.
 Expect plenty of stereotypes: The movie's black characters all operate in the sports environment, women are caretakers, and male athletes participate in testosterone-driven brawls.
 Still, from the sports angle, the movie encourages teamwork and perseverance as a way to overcome failure.
 There are also themes of communication and compassion in the story, which can be taken as a parable, since it plays out biblical lessons.
 Young sports fans may be excited to see the first film featuring Tim Tebow, who makes a cameo, as does fellow Heisman Trophy winner Eddie George.

 - Parents say